 The more consistently you perform the visualisations each day, the stronger and more easily activated the new neural pathways in the brain become (13; 15).
 These changes in the brain are accompanied by physical changes in the body that allow these experiences to occur in real life, with reduced pain, fatigue and improved quality of life recorded for those with various physical conditions (16; 17; 18).

 Gratitude involves being thankful and appreciative for the things or people in your life.
-Common Gratitude Journaling Ideas are writing down in a Gratitude Journal 3-5 things at the end of each day that you are grateful for, no matter how big or small for completing an A to Z Gratitude List, listing one thing for each letter of the alphabet that you’re thankful for.
+Common Gratitude Journaling Ideas are writing down in a Gratitude Journal 3-5 things at the end of each day that you are grateful for, no matter how big or small for completing an A to Z Gratitude List, listing one thing for each letter of the alphabet that you’re thankful for or a brain dump journal, writing down every single things in your life you appreciate.
 It can be difficult when living with a chronic illness, especially on days when symptoms are particularly debilitating, to find things to be positive about and thankful for.

 However, listing these 3-5 things can not only have mental benefits by:-